chicosirius/Intelli-Planner/README.md

 ## Results

-The table below illustrates the results of our framework's planning in three neighborhoods: Beijing, Chicago, and Madrid. (**Compared with the original paper, we have added two new baselines, PUP-MA and DRL-MLP**)
+The table below illustrates the results of our framework's planning in three neighborhoods: Beijing, Chicago, and Madrid.
 ![](pic/results.jpg)

-- **PUP- MA**：Participatory urban planning based on multi-agent collaboration [1].
-We simplify the number of agents in the original literature to consider one planner and three different stakeholders interacting with each other.
-This is a purely LLM-based baseline model, and we utilize GPT-3.5 as our API call interface.
-- **DRL-MLP**：Spatial urban planning based on reinforcement learning [2].
-Since the road network we consider is fixed, it is difficult to utilize the graph neural network for training.
-Therefore, we compare our method with the DRL based on multilayer perceptron mentioned in the literature.

-> [1] Zhou Z, Lin Y, Jin D, et al. Large Language Model for Participatory Urban Planning[J]. arXiv preprint arXiv:2402.17161, 2024.
->
-> [2] Zheng Y, Lin Y, Zhao L, et al. Spatial planning of urban communities via deep reinforcement learning[J].
-Nature Computational Science, 2023, 3(9): 748-762.

 We set different planning styles in the Beijing community to generate planning schemes based on various demand orientations: